Upper Norwood

 Upper Norwood is an area of south London, England, within the London Boroughs of Bromley, Croydon, Lambeth and Southwark.
-It is north of Croydon and the eastern part of it is better known as the Crystal Palace area.
+It is north of Croydon.
+The eastern part of it is better known as the Crystal Palace area.
+The SE19 London postcode covers the entirety of the district.

-Upper Norwood is situated along the London clay ridge known as Beulah Hill.
+Upper Norwood is one of the highest areas in London, situated along the London clay ridge known as Beulah Hill, which offers panoramic views northwards to central London and southwards to Central Croydon and the North Downs.
 Most housing dates from the 19th and 20th centuries, with large detached properties along the ridge and smaller, semi-detached and terraced dwellings on the slopes.
-There are some more modern areas of social housing that date from the 1970s.
-The hill offers panoramic views northward to central London and southward to central Croydon and the North Downs.
+There are some more modern areas of social housing that date from the 1970s, as well as the recent construction of larger apartment buildings on Beulah Hill.

 History

-The area is one of the highest in the London area, and for centuries was occupied by the Great North Wood, an extensive area of natural oak forest which formed a wilderness close to the southern edge of the ever-expanding city of London.
-The name "Norwood" is a contraction of "North Wood".
-Local legend has it that Sir Francis Drake's ship, The Golden Hind, was made from timber cut from trees in this area.
+For centuries, Upper Norwood was occupied by the Great North Wood, an extensive area of natural oak forest which formed a wilderness close to the southern edge of the ever-expanding city of London.
+The name "Norwood" is a contraction of "North Wood" (and should not be confused with Northwood or Norwood Green, both in west London).
+Local legend has it that Sir Francis Drake's ship, the Golden Hind, was made from timber cut from trees in this area.
 The forest was a popular area for Londoners' recreation until the 19th century, when it began to be built over.
 It was also a haunt of Gypsies, with many local street names and pubs recording the link, notably Gipsy Hill.
 The area still retains woodland in large amounts for an urban area.

 The Beulah Hill ridge was used as a sighting-point for the Anglo-French Survey (1784–1790), which measured the precise distance between the Royal Greenwich Observatory and the Paris Observatory, using trigonometry.
 It was particularly useful for this purpose on account of both its height and its relative proximity to Greenwich.